-There was no visual inspection of the premises; however, a meeting took place with relevant staff members to discuss the PFE standards.
+There was no visual inspection of the premises; however, the establishment shared a visual presentation that included photographs of licensed storage areas.
+This was followed up by a meeting with relevant staff members to discuss the PFE standards.

 Audit of records